Silent Parade: Aftermath

-Children led the silent parade, followed by women, then men.
+Children led the Silent Parade, followed by women, then men.

 The protest was widely reported in newspapers across the country, and successfully raised public awareness of the lynchings and other acts of violence committed against African Americans.
 The New York Times described the parade in an article published the following day:

-"To the beat of muffled drums 8,000 negro men, women and children marched down Fifth Avenue yesterday in a parade of 'silent protest against acts of discrimination and oppression' inflicted upon them in this country, and in other parts of the world.
-Without a shout or a cheer they made their cause known through many banners which they carried, calling attention to 'Jim Crowism', segregation, disenfranchisement, and the riots of Waco, Memphis, and East St. Louis."
+To the beat of muffled drums 8,000 negro men, women and children marched down Fifth Avenue yesterday in a parade of "silent protest against acts of discrimination and oppression" inflicted upon them in this country, and in other parts of the world.
+Without a shout or a cheer they made their cause known through many banners which they carried, calling attention to "Jim Crowism", segregation, disenfranchisement, and the riots of Waco, Memphis, and East St. Louis.

 Historian Patricia Sullivan described it as "one of the most stunning protest marches in the annals of the black freedom struggle."
 The parade was the first large, exclusively African American protest in New York.
 Media coverage of the march helped to counter the dehumanization of African Americans in the United States: the demeanor and appearance of the marchers was dignified, civilized, and respectable.
-The New York Age described the parade as "[t]he coming together of all classes of Negroes to further a common cause”, noting that that several disparate groups of black people marched in unity, including Haitians and West Indians.
+The New York Age described the parade as "[t]he coming together of all classes of Negroes to further a common cause", noting that several disparate groups of black people marched in unity, including Haitians and West Indians.

-The parade and its coverage depicted the NAACP as well-organized and efficient, and helped increase the visibility of the NAACP among both white and black people.
+The parade and its coverage depicted the NAACP as well-organized and efficient, and helped increase the visibility of the NAACP among both White and Black people.
 The march sparked a revival of the New York branch of the NAACP: initially established in 1911, the branch had become dormant by 1916, but was reactivated in November 1917.
 (Note: The NAACP leaders that helped organize the parade belonged to the national NAACP organization, because the New York branch was dormant in 19161917.
 When the New York branch was established in 1911, it was headquartered in Harlem.
 When revived in November 1917, it was also located there, and was referred to as the Harlem branch.)